The Authentic Cruise Company

 The Otium Balcony Experience

 We have curated three superb moments that promise deep immersion in your destination, from the comfort of your very own veranda.
 Each of the three moments is destination driven, depending on where you find yourself in the world.
-For sun lovers, enjoy “Under the Sun” – an enhanced your sun-bathing session that will pamper and protect in equimeasure!
-“Baby it’s cold outside” will bring extra-warmth during cold evenings and chilly climates with cashmere blankets and the first hot chocolate menu at sea.
-Finally, make your balcony your own, with personalisation with food and snacks by your butler.
+For sun lovers, enjoy “Under the Sun”—an enhanced sunbathing session that will pamper and protect in equal measure!
+“Baby it’s cold outside” will bring extra warmth during cold evenings in chilly climates with cashmere blankets and the first hot chocolate menu at sea.
+Finally, make your balcony your own, with personalized food and snacks courtesy of your butler.

 The Otium Comfort Food Experience